vtr00/HouseholdAccountBook/README.md

 ## __Abstract__
 It is for your household accounts book via PostgreSQL.
-Currently, the binary file is unscheduled to publish.
+Currently, the binary file is unscheduled to be published.
 It is for who can set PostgreSQL environments and build the project yourself.
 It is supported for Japanese Language only.